-5.7 Urine Specimen Processing
+5.10 Urine Specimen Processing

-- Perform pregnancy test and record results before aliquoting the urine specimen. - Label all urine aliquot vessels for the SP and place in priority order in the rack.
+- Perform pregnancy test and record results before aliquoting the urine specimen. - Perform the osmolality test and record results. - Label all urine aliquot vessels for the SP and place in priority order in the rack.

-Allocate the urine sample for each of these tests using the following procedure:
+Using the large 15-mL plastic transfer pipette for all but vessel 62, allocate the urine sample for each of these tests using the following procedure:

-- 45. Pour 3-mL of the specimen for Alb/Creat into a 5-mL vessel. - 46.
-Pour 10-mL of the specimen for Chlam/GC into 14-mL vessel. - 86.
-Pour 3-mL of the specimen for Spc Arsenic into a 5-mL vessel. - 48.
-Pour 8-mL of specimen for Prior Pest into 14-mL vessel. - 49.
-Pour 7-mL of specimen for Organophos into 14-mL vessel. - 62.
-Urn Merc Use a plastic transfer pipette to transfer exactly 5-mL of urine into the 14-mL snap cap vessel, snap the cap closed, and mix gently.
-Keep vessel 62 upright at all times; do not invert the tube because the preservative could drain into the caps and spill when opened.
-If the vessel does become inverted, stand it upright for at least several hours or overnight, then open the cap, and pipette the urine into the 14-mL vessel.
+- 45. Aliquot 3-mL of the specimen for Alb/Creat into a 5-mL vessel. - 46.
+Aliquot 12-mL of the specimen for Chlam into 14-mL vessel. - 86.
+Aliquot 3-mL of the specimen for Spc Arsenic into a 5-mL vessel. - 48.
+Aliquot 8-mL of specimen for Prior Pest into 10-mL vessel. - 49.
+Aliquot 8-mL of specimen for Organophos into 10-mL vessel.

+- 62. Urin Merc Use a 3.5-mL plastic transfer pipette to transfer exactly 5-mL of urine into the 10-mL VWR screwcap vessel, close the cap, and mix gently.
+Keep vessel 62 upright at all times; do not invert the tube because the preservative could drain into the cap and spill when opened.
+If the vessel does become inverted, stand it upright for at least several hours or overnight, then open the cap, and pipette the urine into the 10-mL vessel.
 Tap the bottom of the capped vessel against a hard surface before opening.
 Do not discard the prepared tubes even if the preservative crystallizes.
 If the preservative crystallizes, add 5-ml of urine with the transfer pipette and mix extremely well.
 Do not use these tubes for any other purpose since they contain a preservative. - 50.
-Pour 8-mL of the specimen for Heavy Metal into a 14-mL vessel. - 65.
-Pour 3-mL of the specimen for Urn Phytoes into a 5-mL vessel. - 66.
-Pour 3-mL of the specimen for PAH into a 5-mL vessel. - 67.
-Pour 3-mL of the specimen for Phthalates into a 5-mL vessel. - 102.
-Pour 5-mL of the specimen for Perchlorate into a 5-mL vessel.

-- 121. Pour 10-mL of the specimen for NNAL into a 14-mL vessel. - 52.
-Pour 5-mL of the specimen for Xtra Urine into second 5-mL vessel.
+Aliquot 8-mL of the specimen for Heavy Metal into a 10-mL vessel. - 65.
+Aliquot 3-mL of the specimen for Urn Phytoes into a 5-mL vessel. - 66.
+Aliquot 3-mL of the specimen for PAH into a 5-mL vessel. - 67.
+Aliquot 3-mL of the specimen for Phthalates into a 5-mL vessel. - 102.
+Aliquot 5-mL of the specimen for Perchlorate into a 5-mL vessel. - 121.
+Aliquot 10-mL of the specimen for NNAL into a 10-mL vessel. - 128 Aliquot 1-mL of the specimen for caffeine into a 2-mL vessel. - 52.
+Aliquot 5-mL of the specimen for Xtra Urine into a 5-mL vessel.